rjkenney11/Nice-Buns/README.md

 # Nice Buns

 ### Description:
-created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM
+created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM based on the Netflix show "The Last Kingdom"

 ### Table of Contents:
   - [Description](#description)